-The year 2017 had numerous issues that involved bad actors creating nuisances on YouTube that led the online platform take strong strides in protecting its creators and contributors.
+The year 2017 had numerous issues that involved bad actors creating nuisances on YouTube that led the online platform to take strong strides in protecting its creators and contributors.
 As a part of this refreshed initiative, the administrators have come up with new changes to reflect upon and enhance services providing safety to users.

-Finally, the platform will unveil a three-tier suitability system, which will allow advertisers provide their views with appropriate placements for branding, while at the same time, ‘understanding potential reach trade-offs.’
+Finally, the platform will unveil a three-tier suitability system, which will allow advertisers to provide their views with appropriate placements for branding while at the same time, ‘understanding potential reach trade-offs.’
 Furthermore, in order to provide transparent controls, YouTube started collaborating with trusted vendors and is presently in beta with IAS (Integral Ad Science).
-Last but not the least of its plans is to launch a beta with DoubleVerify.
+Last but not least of its plans is to launch a beta with DoubleVerify.

 YouTube is further exploring partnerships with Moat, comScore and OpenSlate to scale up third-party measurement offerings within this year.